Executive Summary

 - Define integration cadence (real-time, daily, monthly)

-- Align data granularity with reporting needs — not just what's easy to load
+- Align data granularity with reporting needs — not just what is easy to load

 - Keep the model simple enough to own internally after go-live